oyoclass/python3-doc/doc/extralibs/firebase-admin.md

 #### Downloading Your Credentials JSON

 First, go to the left side of the Firebase UI and find the gear icon next to the **Project Overview** label.
-Then, click on **Project Settings**:
+Then, click on **Project settings**:

 <img src="../../assets/img/firebase-project-settings.png" width="400px">